 Don’t let the size of the village deceive you.
 Silver Star resort is a big ski area – at 3269acres/1323ha it’s the third-largest ski area in Canada behind Whistler Blackcomb and Sun Peaks.
 And it offers fantastic skiing for all levels!
 The resort covers four distinct mountain faces and boasts 132 runs.
 The front side offers progressive terrain, which is perfect for those learning and families with beginners.
 On the backside of the mountain, you'll find an uncrowded paradise of over 1,900 acres of steep and deep, and black and double black diamond runs for the most adventurous skier.
 Some say that Silver Star is 'flat and boring', with only terrain suited to beginner and intermediate skiers, however, those who have skied the backside of the resort can attest to it's knuckle-biting terrain and gnarley chutes.

 Silver Star is perfect for families as it ticks all the relevant boxes - easy access from the airport, great value accommodation, fantastic ski school for all ages, a wide variety of terrain, and all the resort amenities and facilities in the one spot.
-Spend a week at Silver Star and you'll wonder why you skied anywhere else!

 The quality of skiing at Silver Star ski area is impressive.
 Although there are only six main lifts (not including the magic carpets and connecting T-bar), these lifts service an enormous spread of terrain.